 What they found is weirder than anything seen to date: Every time the two grates were in place, the helium atom passed through, on many paths in many forms, just like a wave.
 But whenever the second grate was not present, the atom invariably passed through the first grate like a particle.
 The fascinating part was, the second grate’s very existence in the path was random.
 And what’s more, it hadn’t happened yet.
 In other words, it was as if the helium particle “knew” whether there would be a second grate at the time it passed through the first.
 The possible future presence of that second grate appeared to be determining the past state of the atom as it passed through grate #1.
 Whether it continued as a particle or changed into a wave depended on something that might happen in the future.

 So how do you explain that?
-How do you explain how a particle’s action can be determined by an even that happens in the future?
-The truth it, with extant conceptualizations of creation, you can’t.
-You can engage in all sorts of intellectual contortions, and come up with all sorts of EPMO that can make it look like you have an explanation, but nothing that the physicists can offer even comes close to providing an intuitive and logical explanation.
-But that doesn’t mean there isn’t one available.
+How do you explain how a particle's action can be determined by an event that happens in the future?
+The truth it, with extant conceptualizations of creation, you can't.
+You can engage in all sorts of intellectual contortions, and come up with all sorts of [spwiki]EPMO[/spwiki] that can make it look like you have an explanation, but nothing that the physicists can offer even comes close to providing an intuitive and logical explanation.
+But that doesn't mean there isn't one available.
 In The Book of Life, I gave a visual and verbal representation of the universe as a simultaneously unfolding 4D space-time tube.
 In The Book of Light, I situated that 4D tube inside the Consciousness of God (i.e. inside The Fabric of Consciousness).
-Take the representation of creation as a 4D tube situated as a dream inside the mind of God and you have no trouble understanding and explaining what is happening.
-Stick with your increasingly cobbled up materialist view, and contortions are all you’ll receive.
+Take the representation of creation as a 4D tube situated as a dream inside the mind of God and you have no trouble understanding and explaining what is happening, as I do in the Book of Life.
+Stick with your increasingly cobbled up materialist view, and contortions are all you'll receive.

 Until next time I am Michael Sharp